 Each module includes information, practical tips, case studies and reflective questions, and each takes up to an hour to complete.

-Minds Together was created with family day care educators, who were involved through a survey and focus groups to identify their needs and interests around children’s mental health.
+The program was created with family day care educators, who were involved through a survey and focus groups to identify their needs and interests around children’s mental health.
 Initial program testing was also done by educators, with the current online modules reflecting their input.

 The program includes videos and podcasts with currently practicing family day care educators who share their own experiences and learnings from their work with children, as well as family day care coordinators and mental health experts.